Zabrežje: Location and geography

 The settlement is located in the alluvial plain on the Sava's right bank, at an altitude of 75 m.
 It is a semi-compacted settlement elongated along the roads.
 On the south it is fully grown with its municipal seat, Obrenovac, which is 2.5 km away.
 It consists of three neighborhoods (spatial-physical units): Grad, Brdo and Ružičići.
 Being part of urban Obrenovac area, it was included in the general urban plan of Obrenovac in 1996, becoming essentially a suburban settlement.

 The village occupies the area of the large, peninsula-like meander of the Sava.
 Built up area of Zabrežje stretches in the east–west direction, spawning two opposite banks of the Sava, on the starting, and on the ending section of the meander, roughly from the Sava's 30th to the 40th kilometer.
 In the western section, the built up area continues to the south, reaching Obrenovac.
 North and south of the settlement are vast agricultural fields, including the areas and localities of Vič, Krčevine, Kruške, Babića Ćošak, Miljkovica, Plošće (north), Begluk, Ćelija, Tešnjak and Tamnava (south).
 Western area is called Grmik.
 Across the Sava, to the west, is the Syrmian sub-region of Crni Lug while to the north is the village of Boljevci, all in the Surčin municipality.

 Area of the settlement is 12.46 km2.
 Locality Vić Bare has water springs.
 Earth embankment was built along the Sava's bank, stretching for 10 km.
 In the southeastern extension, along the Sava's right bank is the main Obrenovac's excursion area, Zabran.

 Name

-Name is influenced by the geography.
-Looking from the southwest, the settlement is located behind the -high hill of Petlovo Brdo.
-After one of the Serbian words for hill, breg, comes the word zabrežje - area behind the hill.
+The toponym is derived from za- ("behind") and breg ("hill"), zabrežje meaning "area behind the hill".
+Looking from the southwest, the settlement is located behind the 80 m-high hill of Petlovo Brdo.
+It was formerly known as Zabrež.